dcchambers/dcchambers.github.io/_pages/ai.md

 CLIs are making a major comeback in 2026 because it turns out they're the perfect interface for generic agents to interact with your application/service data.
 If you have a powerful API (and a good CLI that exposes it) an agent can do pretty much anything.

+## Everything Else

+- I like typing.
+I have [a great keyboard](https://hhkeyboard.us/) and I'm pretty fast, but I have started experimenting with dictation software.
+  - I am using the MacOS [Handy](https://handy.computer/) app which uses local models for voice-to-text transcriptions.
+  - I am also using the [standard MacOS dictation software](https://support.apple.com/en-ca/guide/mac-help/mh40584/mac).